Lines now open

 learndirect is the leading UK distance learning provider, with many online courses to help you work in mental health.

-Find out more about the many courses you can take to prepare for becoming a mental health worker by clicking below.
+Find out more about the many courses you can take to prepare for becoming a mental health worker by clicking below to download our free brochure.

 learndirect - work in mental health